Bio — Long Form

 — summer/fall/winter 1972 through winter/spring 1973

 Wind River Mountains, Wyoming (summer 1972), instructor on 3 wilderness mountaineering courses; Knife Point Mountain, first ascent, North East Buttress from Indian Pass.
 Yosemite Valley, California (fall 1972), Leaning Tower, grade five 5.8 A4, Washington Column, South Face, grade five; numerous short-hard free climbs.
 Crested Butte, Colorado (winter 1972), attended first ever USSA ski touring instructor’s certification (received certification), traveled to clinic via ski traverse from Aspen to Crested Butte via Conundrum Pass.
 Aspen, Colorado (winter 1972/73), cross country ski guide and instructor.
 Elk Mountains, Colorado, Capitol Peak, third winter ascent* February 1973 (with Kristina Thorpe); Pyramid Peak, West Ridge, third winter ascent.
 Alaska, Denali, Mt.
-McKinley (spring 1973), Muldrow Glacier from Kantishna with no external support, using skis, only second or third time this had been done to date, summited on June 8, 1973.
+McKinley (spring 1973), Muldrow Glacier from Kantishna with no external support, using skis, only second or third time this (skis) had been done to date, summited on June 8, 1973.

 – winter/spring 1972